Cameron2310/http-server/README.md

 # tls-server

 ## About
-The goal of this project was to help me learn the intricate details of HTTP & TLS.
+The goal of this project was to help me learn the intricate details of HTTP & TLS 1.3.

 ## Setup
 1. Clone repo